MadiSophia/MadiSophia.github.io/README.md

-#Created my own personalized website
+# My personalized website built from scratch

-# All art is mine:)
+# All art is my own